We’re very happy to annouce that Judah no longer needs a ventilator to help him breathe!

 As we celebrate this milestone, we also remember the Sauers and young Ben.
 We were able to go to the Blue4Ben benefit on Sunday that we had mentioned in our last blog post.
 It was unbelievable how many people were there!
 Western New York has really taken Ben to heart and it’s been amazing to see how far his story has reached and the lives it has touched.
 The Sauers are truly an incredible family.
 The way they have stood in the midst of this heart wrenching time is a testament to their relationship with God.
 Please continue to pray for a miracle for Ben.
 It’s his only chance and God is able!
 You can read their blog here: blue4ben.com.

-Thank you to everyone that has been following us and praying for us!
-It really means so much to us!
+Thank you for standing with us all these months!
+It means so much to us!

 Nick & Liz